How to Become a Clinical Health Psychologist

 By undertaking research, health psychologists can develop health care strategies that promote physical and emotional well-being.
 Their work can help reduce health care costs and guide medical and social policy.
 They also work one-on-one with patients to follow a treatment regimen or understand a diagnosis.

-What Does a Health Psychologist Do?
+What Does a Clinical Health Psychologist Do?

 Where do health psychologists work?